CyanideData2/APlus-nvim/README.md

 # APlus-nvim
 Neovim integration for the A+ learning platform in Aalto Yliopisto

+## Dedign Principles
+1. Small and fast
+2. Asynchronous in nature, there is no reason why the user can't edit code while the exercise is being sent
+3. Clean code for communicating in and out, performant code inside

 ## Requirements
 O1 folder called O1 and has the path '~/IdeaProjects/O1' for compatibilty with IntellijIdea